kimoppalfens/kimoppalfens.github.io/_posts/2018-05-25-Perfmon inboxes.md

 # Scheduled Tasks #

 Yes... good old scheduled tasks :-)
-Out inbox monitoring solution relies on scheduled tasks.
+Our inbox monitoring solution relies on scheduled tasks.
 Fire up Task Scheduler and create a new task.
 Give it a meaningful name (you'll need it later), set it to run whether user is logged on or not and make sure it is allowed to run with the highest privileges

 ![alt]({{ site.url }}{{ site.baseurl }}/images/Inboxes3.PNG)

 No need to define any triggers as we will use perfmon for that.
 On the Actions Tab, define a new action that will be executed when the task is triggered.
-I opted to run a simple PowerShell script that send me a notification email([Source](https://gallery.technet.microsoft.com/scriptcenter/Simple-Powershell-function-8e826d7c)) , but the possibilities are only limited to your imagination (and scripting skills maybe)
+I opted to run a simple PowerShell script that sends me a notification email([Source](https://gallery.technet.microsoft.com/scriptcenter/Simple-Powershell-function-8e826d7c)) , but the possibilities are only limited by your imagination (and scripting skills maybe)

 ![alt]({{ site.url }}{{ site.baseurl }}/images/Inboxes4.PNG)